-Unfortunately, prior relationships can greatly impact one's future romantic endeavors.
+Unfortunately, prior relationships can greatly impact one’s future romantic endeavors.
 Not every person who has past failed relationships will develop issues with intimacy.
 However, it is still a possibility.
 Often, this avoidance of intimacy is merely a defense mechanism.
-The afflicted individual may have invested a lot in their prior relationship only to have the other person hurt them in one form or another.
+This individual may have invested a lot in their prior relationship only to have the other person hurt them in one form or another.
 As a result, they begin to shut themselves off by avoiding future occurrences that involve intimacy, which prevents them from potential vulnerability and additional heartache.

 Lack Of Confidence/Low Self-Esteem

-In some situations, the fear of intimacy is prompted not by past trauma or failed relationships, but simply by how the individual views themselves.
+In some situations, the fear of intimacy is prompted not by past trauma or failed relationships but simply by how the individual views themselves.
 Confidence and self-esteem play a significant role in the interactions and relationships that people have with others.

 Next comes the ability to abstain from judgment.
-Sometimes, it can be so easy for an individual to ask themselves, "Why can't they just trust me?"
+Sometimes, it can be easy for an individual to ask themselves, “Why can’t they just trust me?”
 While this train of thought is completely understandable, the person must also understand that the fear of intimacy is a very complicated internal issue.
-If the afflicted person feels as though they are being judged, they will likely retreat further into their shell or cut the other person out of their life altogether.
+If the person who fears intimacy feels as though they are being judged, they will likely retreat further into their shell or cut the other person out of their life altogether.
 Displaying acceptance and kindness rather than judgment and anger is one of the best courses of action.